apache/nuttx/configs/esp32-core/README.txt

     NOTES:
     1. See NOTES for the nsh configuration.
-    2. 2016-12-23: I have only tried to execute this once and I see some assertion from like 87 of xtensa_sigdeliver.c:

-       ASSERT(rtcb->xcp.sigdeliver != NULL);
+    2. 2016-12-23: Test appears to be fully functional in the single CPU mode.

-       I have not yet looked into this.
+       I have not yet tried SMP mode.

 Things to Do
 ============